Introducing Nitric Acid Climate Action Group

 Objective and vision

-The objective of NACAG is to promote the installation of effective N2O abatement technology in every nitric acid plant worldwide.
-To this end, NACAG is offering technical and financial assistance to eligible partner countries.
+NACAG aims to promote the installation of effective nitrous oxide (N2O) abatement technology in all nitric acid and caprolactam plants worldwide.
+To this end, NACAG offers technical, political and financial assistance to eligible partner countries.

-The approach of the NACAG initiative reflects the paradigm of the Paris Agreement: Germany is providing technical and financial support while partner countries are encouraged to assume responsibility for emission reductions in the future.
+The approach of the NACAG initiative aligns with the principles of the Paris Agreement: Germany provides technical and financial support, while partner countries are urged to take responsibility for permanent emission reductions in the future.

 NACAG’s offer

-The initiative provides all governments and plant operators with guidance and information on technological and regulatory issues regarding N2O abatement.
-Moreover, NACAG makes available financial support for the installation and operation of abatement technology.
-This financial support is subject to the condition that partner countries take full responsibility for the mitigation activities– for example, in the context of their Nationally Determined Contributions (NDCs).
-This political commitment by partner countries to take abatement into their own hands ensures the sustainability of the initiated activities and the long-term transformation of the sector.
+The initiative offers governments and plant operators guidance and information on technological and regulatory aspects of N2O abatement.
+Furthermore, NACAG provides financial support for the procurement and installation of emission abatement technologies to eligible countries entitled for Official Development Assistance (ODA).
+This financial support is subject to the condition that the partner countries take full responsibility for the reduction activities – for example within the framework of their Nationally Determined Contributions (NDCs) in accordance with the Paris Agreement.
+The commitment of partner countries to reduce emissions ensures the sustainability of initiated activities and the long-term transformation of the sector.

-Potential of the initiative: According to NACAG’s estimates, the global nitric acid sector has an average annual emission reduction potential of above 150 million tCO2e until 2030.
+According to NACAG’s estimates, the global nitric acid sector has an average annual emission reduction potential of above 100 million tCO2e.

-Governments, plant operators, further international donors as well as other stakeholders are welcome to join this global action group and, in so doing, contribute to the worldwide transformation of the nitric acid sector.
+Governments, plant operators, international donors and other stakeholders are welcome to join this global action group and contribute to the global transformation of the nitric acid and caprolactam sector.

-Argentina, Colombia, Cuba, Pakistan, Georgia, Indonesia, Jordan, Mexico, Thailand, the Federation of Bosnia and Herzegovina, Tunisia, Uzbekistan, Viet Nam, Zambia and Zimbabwe have signed the Declaration of the NACAG.
-They thereby express their support for the goals of the alliance.
+Argentina, Colombia, Cuba, Pakistan, Georgia, Indonesia, Jordan, Mexico, Thailand, the Federation of Bosnia and Herzegovina, Tunisia, Uzbekistan, Vietnam, Zambia and Zimbabwe have signed the NACAG Declaration for the nitric acid sector, expressing support for the initiative´s goals.
 Both governments and private companies are welcome to join the Action Group by signing the non-binding NACAG declaration.
-However, to qualify for financial support through NACAG, they have to meet certain criteria.
+However, to qualify for financial support through NACAG, they must meet certain criteria.

-Argentina, Colombia, Georgia, Jordan, Mexico, Peru, Thailand, Tunisia, Uzbekistan, and Zimbabwe have also signed the Statement of Undertaking, committing themselves to permanently reduce nitrous oxide emissions from nitric acid production.
-Following this step, plant operators in these countries became eligible for financial support through NACAG.
+Argentina, Colombia, Georgia, Jordan, Mexico, Peru, Thailand, Tunisia, Uzbekistan, and Zimbabwe have also signed the Statement of Undertaking, committing to permanently reduce N2O emissions from nitric acid production.
+Following this step, plant operators in these countries become eligible for financial support through NACAG.
 Additional information on the ongoing tenders for abatement and monitoring equipment in these countries may be found here.

 Global overview of nitric acid producing countries.